-As you picture your afternoons at your upcoming festival, I am sure you have visions of dancing with the grass between your toes and the sweet warmth of the sunshine kissing your face.
+I’m sure you’re not thinking about surviving a rainy festival as you picture your next music adventure.
+Instead you probably have visions of dancing with the grass between your toes and the sweet warmth of the sunshine kissing your face.
 I hope this is the case because there is nothing like blue skies and bluegrass* (*insert your favorite genre of music here).

 Unfortunately, there are times when the weather doesn’t end up as wonderful as you envision it.
 I have been to a handful of festivals where the rain pours, the mud puddles around the stage and the festival takes on an entirely new personality.
 I’ve also been to festivals where the heat reaches new astronomical heights, and to ones where the temperatures drop so low the dance floor becomes an icy patch.
 AND – it’s typically amazing.
-But it’s all depending on if you took time to prepare for rain at the music festival.
+But it’s all depending on if you took time to learn the tricks to surviving a rainy festival!

 At the most recent festival we attended, the rain didn’t let up.
 Even though the attendance was small (yeah! small festivals!), the dancing bowl turned into a murky, muddy pit of despair.
 Ehhemmm (clearing throat)….it wasn’t that despairing really.
 It was actually fun, and everyone just took off their shoes and accepted the mud as part of the experience.
 After all, festivals should be about music and friends – and you can’t let a little rain and mud bring you down.
 But you can pack a few extra items and take a few extra steps to make sure you are prepared for whatever blows in.